 I always mention the relationship between Lago di Garda [Lake Garda] and the Germans.
 This wine [a dry white called Lugana]became a success story in Germany, because [German] people [often from the wealthy town Munich a shortish drive to the north]were going on holiday on Lake Garda and they were loving it, and so it became a great success in the market.
 Our problem is that we have started to distribute a bit more in the many markets where we see tourists coming from.

-In terms of terroir, what are the influences of water, wind, sun and temperature, and how it effects the wines?
+In terms of terroir, what are the influences of water, wind, sun and temperature, and how they affect the wines?

 Well, we have to be very careful in building up the plant.
 This is artistry.
 You have to challenge a little bit more than the average to build up the plant because you have a higher risk of compaction in our area [due to the clay in the soil].
 Especially where we are, we are one of the highest altitudes.
 In this altitude, the clay becomes even more present.
 Building up the plant is very tough.
 You have to be very careful, then you have to be very careful of compaction in general, because you race to depress the plant very easily; but, on the other hand, you have a great opportunity in moments of dryness which is also in our terroir.
 Even though we are more or less two degrees lower than our neighbors, we are in Tuscany, sunny Tuscany and tending to be dry Tuscany a big part of the season.
 The clay gives you back great support, so we don't need irrigation.
 In Montalcino, for example, we see a lot of irrigation set up, which is a fine tool - why not?
 Here, it's non-existing in our vineyard.